 The internal machinations of our minds sometimes betray us.
 Fantasies spiral out of control, thoughts embarrass us by slipping through their Freudian holes, and in the midst of puzzling equations, they have the unfortunate knack of forgetting to carry the one.
-Charlie Kaufman’s “I’m Thinking of Ending Things” is one such puzzling equation set in a spiralling fantasy world and filled to the brim with haunting mental slips twisted as cultural references coming to life.
-Following a young woman (Jessie Buckley) and her boyfriend Jake (Jesse Plemons), Kaufman’s latest is a confronting often chilling look at life unfulfilled and the ways in which we compensate for that inside.
+Charlie Kaufman’s “I’m Thinking of Ending Things” is one such puzzling equation set in a spiralling fantasy world filled to the brim with haunting mental slips twisted as cultural references coming to life.
+Following a young woman (Jessie Buckley) and her boyfriend Jake (Jesse Plemons), Kaufman’s latest is a confronting, often chilling look at life unfulfilled and the ways in which we compensate for that inside.

 “It is beautiful out here.
-In a bleak, heartbroken kind of way.” so thinks the young women, who for convenience I will call Lucy, the first of her many ever-changing names.
+In a bleak, heartbroken kind of way.” so thinks the young woman, who for convenience I will call Lucy, the first of her many ever-changing names.
 Lucy thinks this while gazing out from Jakes car on the way to meet his parents for the first time.
-The whitewashed landscape outside is under rapidly worsening in the snowfall, and despite the frequent chatter with her boyfriend, she cannot escape one perpetual thought, “I’m thinking of ending things”.
+The whitewashed landscape outside is rapidly worsening in the snowfall, and despite the frequent chatter with her boyfriend, she cannot escape one perpetual thought, “I’m thinking of ending things”.
 What she’s thinking of ending precisely is challenging to dissect, but on the surface level, Jake is on the chopping block.

 I would be remiss to end this review without mentioning two of the hottest actors in the world right now in Buckley and Plemons.
 The calibre of work they produce while almost exclusively seated in a car is phenomenal.
-They are becoming the kind of actors whose names on a cast sheet are all the convincing you will need to watch, and their efforts in digesting, and reciting Kaufman’s abstract dialogue is some of the finest work of the year.
+They are becoming the kind of actors whose names on a cast sheet are all the convincing you will need to watch, and their efforts in digesting and reciting Kaufman’s abstract dialogue is some of the finest work of the year.
 Thewlis and Collette are also predictably irresistible in their quirky roles, and together they each make for a perfect ensemble.

 I’m Thinking of Ending Things is unashamedly not for all tastes to worthwhile results.
-With this said, deciphering what it all means is justifiably difficult, and will doubtless see many seek other avenues to spend their time.
+With this said, deciphering what it all means is justifiably difficult and will doubtless see many seek other avenues to spend their time.

 We hope you're enjoying BRWC.
 You should check us out on our social channels, subscribe to our newsletter, and tell your friends.
 BRWC is short for battleroyalewithcheese.